This article is part of the Alliance Challenge! Don't forget to drop a like if you enjoyed reading it.

 When they encountered the vindral exiles they rightfully believed that the vindral were fay, having come to destroy them.
 The vindral, in difference from other fay, were using metal weapons and armor, something the illim at that time lacked.
 It was only thanks to the diplomatic efforts of Æþir, the vindral spokesperson, that things did not end in bloodshed.

-The kuna are a canine-like species who are playful and always enjoy a good laugh.
+The kuna are one of the founding species of the Trifolk Alliance and are a canine-like species who are playful and always enjoy a good laugh.

 The fay are creatures who live in the wild and are opposed to the kykr races.
 Magically adept, cunning and very dangerous.